sprat-kv/jobseeker-analytics/docs/use_cases/relevant_jobs.md

-# USE CASE Product Spec
+# Relevant Jobs Product Spec
 ### Template Credit to Alex Chiou, Taro Cofounder

 ## Timeline
 Whenever we have time!

-## POCs
-Developer: Lianna Novitz
-Author: YOUR NAME

 ## Context
 As a job seeker, I want to see highly relevant job listings based on my qualifications and previous applications in order to save time on the job search.